MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 There are some exotic animals out there, but the most common are:

-  - **Load testing** performance under a certain load. *Can we support 1000 simultaneous users on this server?*
+  - **Load testing** measures how long to process a specific load. *How long does it take to process 10,000 requests?*

-  - **Endurance/Soak testing** sustained use to detect resource leaks.  *How often will it "randomly" crash?*
+  - **Endurance/Soak testing** measures resource leaks (usually memory and disk) over sustained use.  *How often will the server "randomly" crash?*

-  - **Stress testing** the upper performance limit before failure.  *How many users can this server support?*
+  - **Stress testing** measures the upper performance limit before failure.  *Can it support 10,000 users simultaneously?*

-  - **Spike testing** testing sudden increased load.  *Slashdot effect testing*
+  - **Spike testing** applies sudden increased load and measures results.  *Slashdot effect testing*

 Asking these specific questions is part of asking the general question *How and when should I scale my web application?*  Luckily these different tests all have the same structure.

 ## Anatomy

-Any good performance test will have these parts:
+Any successful performance test will have these parts:

   - **Server Under Test**: Software, hardware, and configuration.